 How frequent are the trains on the Pyongyang Metro?

-Fairly frequent – they occur every few minutes and are fairly fast and efficient.
+Fairly frequent – they occur every few minutes and are pretty fast and efficient.

 How many stations are there on the Pyongyang Metro System?